 Lettuces have fairly short root systems and only require about 6 inches of soil.
 Choosing a shallower, longer pot will give you more surface area, which means room to grow more plants.

 Many greens, like spinach and kale, also do well in these shallow, elongated pots.
 However, other type of greens, such as turnip and beet, require much more root space.
 For these types, choose a pot that’s at least 12 inches deep.

 Whichever pot you choose, ensure it has multiple drainage holes along the bottom to keep water from collecting around the plant’s roots.

 Lettuce is 95% water, which means it requires near-constant access to moisture to avoid wilting.
 At the same time, it does not do well in standing water.

-To meet this balance of moist but not boggy, you need to fill your pot with a high-quality potting soil.
+To meet this balance of moist but not boggy, you need to fill your pot with a high-quality potting garden soil, containing plenty of organic matter or compost.
 This specialty soil holds onto moisture better than normal dirt while simultaneously allowing for quick drainage of excess water.

 Fill your pots with potting soil and then drench the soil in water.
 It may help to set the pot in a dish or large tray and allow it to sit in water for a few hours.
 This will encourage the soil to take up as much moisture as possible before planting begins.

 4. Choose the Right Varieties